-NYC police seek suspect in HAZMAT suit after shooting death
+NYC police seek suspect in hazmat suit after shooting death

 NEW YORK (AP) — New York City police continued their search for a suspect wearing a full-body protective suit who shot and killed a convenience store worker in the city’s Upper East Side then might have tried to rob another store.

-Witnesses told police the shooter was wearing a white HAZMAT suit and a black mask when the 67-year-old worker was fatally shot in the head during a robbery just before midnight Friday.
+Witnesses told police the shooter was wearing a white hazmat suit and a black mask when the 67-year-old worker was fatally shot in the head during a robbery just before midnight Friday.
 The victim died at the scene.

 Police said the the assailant escaped on an electric scooter — as did the suspect in another robbery just a half-hour later at a Bronx deli.
 Police said the suspect was also wearing a protective suit from head to toe.